TPAC Produces

 Auditioners must be 16+.

-For your audition, please prepare 24-32 bars of two contrasting songs that highlight your range.
-Music selections from Oklahoma! are acceptable.
+For your audition, please prepare 24-32 bars of a music selection from Oklahoma!
+Vocal cuts from the show will be provided when audition slots are assigned.
 Be sure to also bring appropriate clothing and be prepared to move for the dance call.

 Rehearsals will start in mid-June and will take place on weekday evenings and some Saturday, as necessary.